-We’ve got you covered with general information about when, where, and how to see the lights, myths based on them, and all sorts of tips and tricks from locals.
+We’ve got you covered with general information about when, where, and how to see the northern lights, plus we’re exploring ancient myths inspired by them.

 The northern lights are the result of collisions between the sun’s electrically charged particles with the Earth’s gaseous particles in the atmosphere.

-Blue and purplish-red auroras are produced by the collision of nitrogen particles, found in the exosphere, the highest layer in the earth’s atmosphere.
-Completely red auroras, the rarest, are produced by high-altitude oxygen at 200 miles above.
+Blue and purple auroras are produced by the collision of nitrogen particles, found in the exosphere.

 At the North Pole, total darkness can prevail for 24 hours a day for six full months during the winter.
 The further away from them you get, the shorter the northern lights last, and the brighter the sun gets.